opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 ```
 More details can be found [here](../../../TrafficCapture/dockerSolution/README.md)

+3- Fetch Migration Setup, in order to make use of Fetch Migration for historical data capture, a user should make any modifications necessary to the `dp_pipeline_template.yaml` file located in the same directory as this README before deploying.
+Further steps on starting Fetch Migration after deployment can be found [here](#kicking-off-fetch-migration)

-3- Configure the desired **[AWS credentials](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites)**, as these will dictate the region and account used for deployment.
+4- Configure the desired **[AWS credentials](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites)**, as these will dictate the region and account used for deployment.

-4- There is a known issue where service linked roles fail to get applied when deploying certain AWS services for the first time in an account.
+5- There is a known issue where service linked roles fail to get applied when deploying certain AWS services for the first time in an account.
 This can be resolved by simply deploying again (for each failing role) or avoided entirely by creating the service linked role initially like seen below:
 ```shell
 aws iam create-service-linked-role --aws-service-name opensearchservice.amazonaws.com && aws iam create-service-linked-role --aws-service-name ecs.amazonaws.com
 ```